UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/00_practical.md

 so we can determine an ideal number of threads for running simulations in the future.

 ::::challenge{id=compsim_pr.1 title="Traffic Simulation: An OpenMP Submission Script"}

-We could submit a number of separate jobs running the code with an increasing number of threads, but with the simulation's current configuration, each of these jobs would only take a second or so to run (although if it took much longer than this, then separate jobs would likely make sense!).
+We could submit a number of separate jobs running the code with an increasing number of threads, or if running this on our own machine, create a Bash script that does this locally, but with the simulation's current configuration, each of these jobs would only take a second or so to run (although if it took much longer than this, then separate jobs would likely make sense!).

-So instead of creating a number of separate submission scripts and submitting those, we'll put all the runs into a single submission script.
+So instead of creating a number of separate scripts and submitting/running those, we'll put all the runs into a single script.
 Create a single script that does the following for 1, 2, 4, 6, 8, 10, 12, 14, 16, 18, and 20 threads:

 - Sets the number of threads (i.e. setting the `OMP_NUM_THREADS` variable)
 - Runs the `traffic` code

-You'll need to set `--cpus-per-task` to the maximum number of threads you'll use in the script (i.e. 20), and set `--time` to a suitable value so encompass all the separate runs.
+If you're writing ARCHER2 job submission scripts you'll need to set `--cpus-per-task` to the maximum number of threads you'll use in the script (i.e. 20), and set `--time` to a suitable value so encompass all the separate runs.

-Then, submit the script using `sbatch`.
+Then, either submit the job script using `sbatch` to submit it to ARCHER2 or run it directly using e.g. `bash script.sh`.

 :::solution

+(If you're running this on your own machine in a normal Bash script, you can ignore the lines starting `#SBATCH`)

 ```bash
 #!/bin/bash